Open-Network-Insight/oni-lda-c/README.md

 oni-lda-c is a program for *topic modelling*:  From a collection documents and integer k, infer k topics and assign to each document a mixture of topics and to each topic a mixture of words.

 Topic modelling is used in the OpenNetworkInsights suspicious connections analysis to generate profiles of typical traffic on the network and estimate the probability of a given communication occurring between two IPs.
-A pair of IPs is a "document" and the communications between the IPs are the "words".
+Network traffic on a particular channel corresponds to a "document" and summaries of the traffic are the "words".

+For example, in a netflow analysis the document is communication between two IP addresses and and the "words" are summaries of the netflow records between the two.
 The "topics" are then profiles common traffic on the network, the mixture of topic to the documents is a decomposition of the traffic between two IPs into these common traffic profiles.
 For given communication, we can estimate its probablity of occurrence between a given IP pair and flag it as "suspicious".
+Similarly, in an analysis based on the DNS protocols, the documents are the DNS queries coming from a given client IP address, and the words are summaries of the DNS responses.

 To learn more about topic modelling, we suggest that you start with [these materials](https://www.cs.princeton.edu/~blei/topicmodeling.html).